 That includes doing away with candidate-screening methods that disqualify applicants based on their current employment status.
 It also means ensuring that job ads don't discourage unemployed workers from applying.

-The White House couldn't say how many unemployed Americans might benefit from the initiative but expected the effects to snowball.
+The White House couldn't say how many unemployed Americans might benefit from the initiative but expected the effects to snowball.2 comments on this story

 "We consider this not the destination, but the launch," said Gene Sperling, who heads the White House's National Economic Council.
 "Our hope is that as people see the meeting with the president, the pledge, that more will come work with us."